HiPERCAM/hipercam/README.rst

          trm.pgplot is not to be confused with "ppgplot" which although very similar, is a more hand-crafted version with some differences in the calls.
-Once you have cloned it, you can enter trm-pgplot and install with pip
+Once you have cloned it, you can enter trm-pgplot and install with pip, but make sure to set the enviroment variable PGPLOT_PNG to "true" or "false" first, according to whether yo installed the PNG drivers with PGPLOT.

   websocket-client :
          for talking to the hipercam server.